Silken Windhound Coat Colors

 AKC: [Color] 303 Silver Brindle, 485 Gold Brindle

-ISWS: Silver Brindle
+ISWS: [Color] Silver Brindle, Gold Brindle

-Self gold/silver brindle
+Self Silver brindle

-Irish marked gold/silver brindle
+Irish marked silver brindle

-Spotted gold/silver brindle
+Spotted gold brindle

 Grizzle: This color was first studied in Salukis and Afghan hounds, and is what the g stands for in the eg allele.
 It was initially thought that the grizzle allele was only responsible for modifying black and tan (at/at), and as such, the word “grizzle” referrs both to the eg allele, and this specific phenotype.
 However, we now know that it affects both the K locus and other alleles on the A locus, as seen by this huge section!

 Without the presence of dominant black, grizzle restricts the expression of black on the A locus.
-The black markings recede, the pips widen to create a striking widow’s peak, and the black hairs become banded showing phæomelanin at the base and black at the tip.
+The black markings recede, the pips widen to create a striking widow’s peak, and the black hairs become banded showing phæomelanin at the base and eumelanin at the tip.

 Dogs who are eg/eg tend to have much stronger black markings that don’t recede as far.
 Dogs who are eg/e, carrying recessive red, typically have a more faded look to their black hairs and even more receeding of the black markings.